Estimated reading time: 14 minutes

 I like the boys to feel loved.
 The other day the younger boy did something that he perhaps should not have done; his older brother said to him, ‘It’s okay, Emma will still love you even if you haven’t done the right thing, don’t worry.’
 And he is right; that is what I will always do for them both.

 Tonight, I had to spend an hour looking for the youngest child’s teddy because he could not sleep without it.
 I told him not to worry, I will find it for him, and I did.
 Even though he was fast asleep when I got back less than 20 minutes later, teddy would be there when he wakes up.
 I spent time finding it because it is important to him.’

 A note from Emma’s Supervising Social Worker

-Emma cared for a teenager, which was a little out of her comfort zone and at times tricky, but she was thrilled that the young person kept in touch and thanked her for what Emma had done for her whilst she was in her care.
+Emma cared for a teenager, which was a little out of her comfort zone and, at times, tricky, but she was thrilled that the young person kept in touch and thanked her for what Emma had done for her whilst she was in her care.

 Emma uses supervision visits with me to good effect and values the support of the wider team too.
-She knows no question is a silly one and to reach out should she need any help.
+She knows no question is silly and to reach out should she need any help.
 Emma treats every day as a foster carer as a school day and values Caritas Care’s training.
 Emma is a complete star and a much valued and appreciated foster carer.’

 I am proud to work with Caritas Care and recruit foster carers to help them continue their Oustanding work.
 The Charity is, as Emma says, amazing.
 They dedicate their lives to helping vulnerable children, their foster carers and their community to ensure every person can reach their full potential.